vixuslabs/zkNotary/README.md

 ### TLSNotary to the Rescue

 But what if we could, somehow, prevent Alice from having access to the TLS session keys?
 In this case she would not be able to tamper with the data and Bob would be certain of the data's integrity.
-This is exactly what TLSNotary helps with: making the data portable.
+This is exactly what TLSNotary helps with, thus making the data portable.

 <img alt="what-is-tlsnotary-3" src="docs/img/what-is-tlsnotary-3.png" width="500">

 ### TLSNotary's Secret Sauce

 So, how exactly does TLSNotary prevent Alice from having access to the keys?
-After all, being the HTTP client, Alice definitely needs to negotiate the TLS session keys with the server, in order to exchange data, right?
+After all, being the HTTP client, Alice definitely needs to negotiate the TLS session keys with the server in order to exchange data, right?

-To solve this problem, TLSNotary introduces a novel idea: bring in a new participant called a "Notary" that, along with Alice, performs the negotiation of the session keys with the server using MultiParty Computation (MPC).
+To solve this problem, TLSNotary introduces a novel idea: to bring in a new participant called a "Notary" that, along with Alice, performs the negotiation of the session keys with the server using MultiParty Computation (MPC).
 This way, neither Alice nor the Notary has the whole keys, but only a share of them, thus preventing Alice from signing the data herself.

 <img alt="how-does-tlsnotary-work-1" src="docs/img/how-does-tlsnotary-work-1.png" width="500">